-- In the past 12 months, the number of grievances filed that alleged sexual abuse reported was zero (0). - In the past 12 months, the number of grievances alleging sexual abuse that reached a final decision within 90 days after being filed reported was zero (0). - The number of grievances alleging sexual abuse filed by residents in the past 12 months in which the resident declined third-party assistance, containing documentation of the resident's decision to decline, reported was zero (0).
-The number of emergency grievances alleging substantial risk of imminent sexual abuse that were filed in the past 12 months reported was zero (0).
-The number of grievances alleging substantial risk of imminent sexual abuse filed in the past 12 months that reached final decisions with five days reported was zero (0).
-In the past 12 months, the number of resident grievances alleging sexual abuse that resulted in disciplinary action by the agency against the resident for having filed the grievance in bad faith reported was zero (0).
-Interview Results: According to all staff interviews, the facility does not require a resident to use any informal grievance process as it relates to PREA or to attempt to resolve the issue with staff, for an alleged incident of sexual abuse.
-Staff interviews confirmed there is a grievance process relating to sexual abuse or sexual harassment complaints at the facility.
-The methods to submit a report by filing a grievance and calling the hotline.
-The thirteen residents interviewed explained they have reasonable accessibility by asking staff to let them out of their room to call the IIB hotline.
-Three of the thirteen residents interviewed indicated they have filed a grievance for non-sexual abuse complaints and all grievances were handled in a timely manner, and without reprisal or threat of reprisal.
-During the on-site visit, the auditor met with the grievance officers that logs grievances into the facility database system.
-Staff provided documentation to verify the residents in questioned that filed grievances, grievances were resolved in a timely manner and without reprisal or threat of reprisal.
-During the intake and admissions, most residents stated they receive a facility handbook and supplemental information on the grievance process.
-Residents acknowledge receipt by signing the appropriate form.
-Based on the above listed information, the agency meets the standard and complies with the standard for the relevant review period.
+- In the past 12 months, the number of grievances filed that alleged sexual abuse reported was zero (0). - In the past 12 months, the number of grievances alleging sexual abuse that

+- reached a final decision within 90 days after being filed reported was zero (0). - The number of grievances alleging sexual abuse filed by residents in the past 12 months in which the resident declined third-party assistance, containing documentation of the resident's decision to decline, reported was zero (0). - The number of emergency grievances alleging substantial risk of imminent sexual abuse that were filed in the past 12 months reported was zero (0). - The number of grievances alleging substantial risk of imminent sexual abuse filed in the past 12 months that reached final decisions with five days reported was zero (0). - In the past 12 months, the number of resident grievances alleging sexual abuse that resulted in disciplinary action by the agency against the resident for having filed the grievance in bad faith reported was zero (0).

+- According to all staff interviews, the facility does not require a resident to use any informal grievance process as it relates to PREA or to attempt to resolve the issue with staff, for an alleged incident of sexual abuse.
+Staff interviews confirmed there is a grievance process relating to sexual abuse or sexual harassment complaints at the facility. - The methods to submit a report by filing a grievance and calling the hotline, accessibility was limited due to the facility operations that restricted residents to their room lasting more than twenty hours per day.
+In order for residents to access the grievance box and IIB reporting line, residents would verbally request staff to let them out to make the call.
+Fifteen of the twenty residents interviewed explained they have reasonable accessibility by asking staff to let them out of their room to call the IIB hotline.
+The remaining five residents reported other ways to make a report by telling staff, attorney, or parents/guardians.
+According to the facility Superintendent, based on improved safety and security measures implemented in the facility, to include staffing increase of certified staff over the past week, two resident detention living units are fully open allowing residents access upon the living unit and programming in recreation, dining, and school.
+One detention living unit is open to programming in recreation and dining and in the next week, one additional detention living unit will be as well. - Seven of twenty residents interviewed indicated they have filed a grievance for non-sexual abuse complaints and did not have the grievance resolved in a timely manner.
+During the on-site visit, the auditor met with the grievance officer and the administrative assistant that logs grievances into the facility database system.
+Both staff provided documentation to verify the residents in questioned that filed grievances, grievances were resolved in a timely manner and without reprisal or threat of reprisal. - During the intake and admissions, most residents stated they receive a facility handbook and supplemental information on the grievance process.

+- Residents acknowledge receipt by signing the appropriate form. - Based on the above listed information, the agency meets the standard and complies with the standard for the relevant review period.

-115.353 Resident access to outside confidential support services and legal representation Auditor Overall Determination: Meets Standard Auditor Discussion Supporting Documents, Interviews and Observations:
+Resident access to outside confidential support services and legal representation